How to Fix Mistakes in your Credit Card Bill

 Mistakes happen.
 When they do, knowing how to fix them can save you money and time.
-Follow these five steps to dispute incorrect charges or fees.
+Follow these three steps to dispute incorrect charges or fees.

 - Review your credit card statement closely every month.
 The only way to find mistakes is to review your charges and fees carefully.
 Compare your starting balance with the previous month’s bill.
 Also look for anything unfamiliar, including “add-on,” or optional, fee-based products.